-&lt;sup>1This doesn't quite work, since nothing prevents us from writing and reading $\triangleright$ on squares other than square 1 (see Example 14.14).
-We can get around that by adding a second $\triangleright'$ symbol we use instead for such a purpose.
+&lt;sup>1This doesn't quite work, since nothing prevents us from writing and reading $\triangleright$ on squares other than square 0 (see Example 13.14).
+We can get around that by adding a second $\triangleright'$ symbol to use instead for such a purpose.